parrt/bash-git-prompt/README.md

 # What/Why?

 My own variation on the bash git prompt.
-I took most of the functionality from [magicmonty/bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/blob/master/gitstatus.py).
+I took much of the functionality from [magicmonty/bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/blob/master/gitstatus.py).
 I wanted something simpler in functionality and implementation.
+Created some functions to organize.
 It looks like this:

 ![parrt prompt](parrt-bash-git-snapshot.png)